Elo-Get/pronote-google-calendar/README.md

 * Your pronote login codes pronote ( if you forgot them, you can also use the "found my password" solution
 * Create an google app developper with google calendar API ( in your google account )
 * Connect your google app in oauthplayground to recover a key
+* Node.js v13

+# Before All:

+1. In cmd go to the folder path and taps 'npm install'

 # Setup the API

 # 1. Create Google App